Ella Graham Agnew: Life and career

 Agnew continued her professional life upon her return from Africa; she worked as a teacher in Virginia, an office manager in New York, and general secretary of a number of Young Women's Christian Association chapters.
 She also continued her education via correspondence courses during this time.
 She returned to Virginia to begin a system of professional training for rural girls; supported by the state superintendent of education, Joseph D. Eggleston, and agriculturist Seaman A. Knapp, she began implementing her ideas in 1910 in Nansemond and Halifax Counties with the creation of tomato and canning clubs.
 She was soon named the first female home demonstration agent in the country. her role has been described as a precursor to modern 4-H and Extension Homemaker clubs.
 In 1914, upon the organization of the Cooperative Extension Service, she was assigned to Virginia Tech, as it was the primary land-grand school in the Commonwealth.
 In 1919 she was named the first president of the Virginia Federation of Business and Professional Women's Clubs.
 After ten years in the position she left to work for the YWCA's national board, as a member of the finance department, in which role she traveled the country raising money and developing plans to fund local YWCM chapters.
 In 1927 she took a job as the first female editor of the "Women's Department" of Southern Planter magazine, remaining there until 1931.
 From 1933 until 1943 she headed New Deal relief activities for women in Virginia for both the Federal Emergency Relief Administration and the Works Progress Administration; she was instrumental in developing programs which allowed women to contribute to various New Deal programs, even though she was unable to persuade the Civilian Conservation Corps to develop female-only camps.
 Women under her purview were hired to build bird and wildflower sanctuaries, and she created "sewing rooms" where women, black and white, could make clothes for the needy or costumes for pageants and National Park Service reenactors.
 At the disbanding of the WPA in 1943 she retired, but continued in civic life.

-Agnew died in Richmond in 1958 and is buried at the Sunset Hill Cemetery in Burkeville.
+Agnew died in Richmond in 1958.